 (b) An electric utility that primarily serves densely populated counties shall file - (b) An electric utility that primarily serves densely populated counties shall file an annual application to clear its deferred accounts on January 17, 2006, and in January of each year thereafter on a date specified by the Commission.] - 4.
-[An electric utility using deferred accounting may file a semiannual application to clear its deferred accounts if the net change in revenues necessary to clear its deferred accounts for the reported period is more than 5 percent of the total revenues generated by the electric utility during that period from its rates for purchased fuel and purchased power most recently authorized by the Commission. - 5.]
-As used in this section: - (a) ["Application to clear its deferred accounts"] "Annual deferred energy accounting adjustment application" means an application filed by an electric utility pursuant to this section and subsection 9 of NRS 704.110. - (b) "Costs for purchased fuel and purchased power" means all costs which are prudently incurred by an electric utility and which are required to purchase fuel, to purchase capacity and to purchase energy.
-The term does not include any costs that the Commission determines are not recoverable pursuant to subsection [10] 9 of NRS 704.110. - (c) "Electric utility" means any public utility or successor in interest that: - (1) Is in the business of providing electric service to customers; - (2) Holds a certificate of public convenience and necessity issued or transferred pursuant to this chapter; and - (3) In the most recently completed calendar year or in any other calendar year within the 7 calendar years immediately preceding the most recently completed calendar year, had a gross operating revenue of \$250,000,000 or more in this State. - → The term does not include a cooperative association, nonprofit corporation, nonprofit association or provider of electric service which is declared to be a public utility pursuant to NRS 704.673 and which provides service only to its members. - [(d) "Electric utility that primarily serves densely populated counties" means an electric utility that, with regard to the provision of electric service, derives more of its annual gross operating revenue in this State from customers located in counties whose population is 400,000 or more than it does from customers located in counties whose population is less than 400,000. - (e) "Electric utility that primarily serves less densely populated counties" means an electric utility that, with regard to the provision of electric service, derives more of its annual gross operating revenue in this State from customers located in counties whose population is less than 1 2 3 4 5 6 7 8 customers located in counties whose population is 400,000 or more.]

-[Sec.
-14.]
-Sec.
-44. NRS 704.771 is hereby amended to read as follows:

-704.771 1.
-"Net metering system" means a facility or energy system for the generation of electricity that:

-[1.] (a) Uses renewable energy as its primary source of energy to generate electricity;

-[2.] (b) Has a generating capacity of not more than [150 kilowatts;
+[An electric utility using deferred accounting may file a semiannual application to clear its deferred accounts if the net change in revenues necessary to clear its deferred accounts for the reported period is more than 5 percent of the total revenues generated by the electric utility during that period from its rates for purchased fuel and purchased power most recently authorized by the Commission. - 5.1 As used in this section: - (a) ["Application to clear its deferred accounts"] "Annual deferred energy accounting adjustment application" means an application filed by an electric utility pursuant to this section and subsection 9 of NRS 704.110.

+- (b) "Costs for purchased fuel and purchased power" means all costs which are prudently incurred by an electric utility and which are required to purchase fuel, to purchase capacity and to purchase energy.
+The term does not include any costs that the Commission determines are not recoverable pursuant to subsection [10] 9 of NRS 704.110. - (c) "Electric utility" means any public utility or successor in interest that: - (1) Is in the business of providing electric service to customers; - (2) Holds a certificate of public convenience and necessity issued or transferred pursuant to this chapter; and - (3) In the most recently completed calendar year or in any other calendar year within the 7 calendar years immediately preceding the most recently completed calendar year, had a gross operating revenue of \$250,000,000 or more in this State. - → The term does not include a cooperative association, nonprofit corporation, nonprofit association or provider of electric service which is declared to be a public utility pursuant to NRS 704.673 and which provides service only to its members. - [(d) "Electric utility that primarily serves densely populated counties" means an electric utility that, with regard to the provision of electric service, derives more of its annual gross operating revenue in this State from customers located in counties whose population is 400,000 or more than it does from customers located in counties whose population is less than 400,000. - (e) "Electric utility that primarily serves less densely populated counties" means an electric utility that, with regard to the provision of electric service, derives more of its annual gross operating revenue in this State from customers located in counties whose population is less than 400,000 than it does from customers located in counties whose population is 400,000 or more.] - Sec.
+44. [NRS 704.771 is hereby amended to read as follows: - 704.771 1.
+"Net metering system" means a facility or energy system for the generation of electricity that: - [1.] (a) Uses renewable energy as its primary source of energy to generate electricity; - [2.] (b) Has a generating capacity of not more than [150 kilowatts; - 3.]
+1 megawatt; - (c) Is located on the customer-generator's premises; - [4.] (d) Operates in parallel with the utility's transmission and distribution - [5.] (e) Is intended primarily to offset part or all of the customer-generator's requirements for electricity. - 2.
+The term does not include a facility or energy system for the generation - of electricity which has a generating capacity that exceeds the greater of: